 A coverage decision is an initial decision we make about your benefits and coverage or about the amount we will pay for your behavioral health services, items, or drugs.
 We are making a coverage decision whenever we decide what is covered for you and how much we pay.
+We are also making a coverage decision whenever you ask us to increase or change the amount of a service or item that you are already receiving.
 If you or your providers are not sure if a service, item, or drug is covered by Medicare or Medicaid, either of you can ask for a coverage decision before you get the service, item, or drug.